Lane Thomas Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 17th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings put together by the Padres pitching staff ranks 17th in MLB.

-- The Padres have a 3.95 team ERA that ranks 10th across all league pitching staffs.
+- The Padres' 3.95 team ERA ranks 11th across all MLB pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs given up (53 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs allowed (55 total, 1.1 per game).

-- Darvish gets the start for the Padres, his ninth of the season.
-He is 2-3 with a 3.56 ERA and 53 strikeouts in 48 2/3 innings pitched.
+- The Padres will send Weathers (1-2) to make his fifth start of the season.
+He is 1-2 with a 3.42 ERA and 14 strikeouts through 23 2/3 innings pitched.

-- The right-hander's most recent appearance came on Wednesday against the Kansas City Royals, when he went 5 1/3 innings, surrendering four earned runs while giving up six hits.
+- The left-hander last appeared on Sunday, May 14 against the Los Angeles Dodgers, when he threw 5 2/3 innings, allowing four earned runs while giving up three hits.

+- The 23-year-old has amassed an ERA of 3.42, with 5.3 strikeouts per nine innings, in six games this season.
+Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.